Last Updated on

 (The lists are mostly sorted mostly alphabetically)

-Category 1 – Best investing books that you should read right now!
+Group 1 – Best investing books that you should read right now!

 - Allan Roth – How a Second Grader Beats Wall Street: Golden Rules Any Investor Can Learn.